mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 Stories that say:
 **I deserve more.**
-Not because it is universally true—because it *had* to be true for us to survive.
+Not because it is universally true, because it *had* to be true for us to survive.

 But it cannot be true for everyone at the same time.
 You cannot have a limited cake and assume every person deserves a bigger slice.

-Since we could not agree on how to divide the cake, people began crafting stronger, more persuasive stories—stories compelling enough to convince others that *their* claim to more was justified.
+Since we could not agree on how to divide the cake, people began crafting stronger, more persuasive stories, stories compelling enough to convince others that *their* claim to more was justified.

 And so, merely believing your own story wasn’t enough.
 You needed a story that **convinces others**, even if that required bending reality.